Kim Dong-yeon (politician)

-Kim Dong-yeon (born 28 January 1957) is a South Korean politician who has served as the 36th governor of Gyeonggi Province since 2022.
-He previously served as the 4th minister of economy and finance and deputy prime minister from 2017 to 2018.
+Kim Dong-yeon (born 28 January 1957) is a South Korean politician who served as the governor of Gyeonggi Province from 2022 to 2026.
+He previously served as the minister of economy and finance and deputy prime minister from 2017 to 2018.

 Early life

 Kim was born on January 28, 1957, in Eumseong, North Chungcheong Province.
 After completion of high school, he worked as a banker at Seoul Trust Bank (which is now Hana Bank) while completing his undergraduate degree in law at the evening school of Kookjae University.

 He spent most of his time in government at Ministry of Economy and Finance and its preceding agencies where he began and ended his career in public service at.

 In 1982 he passed the state exams for both legal affairs and administration and began working as a working-level administrator at its preceding agency.
 He took numerous economy and budgeting related roles in government ministries, Office of the President and presidential transition team.

 He was recruited by three consecutive presidents.
 He was Lee Myung-bak's second vice finance minister and Park Geun-hye's minister for government policy coordination.
 Before being promoted to Moon Jae-in's first finance minister, he was the 15th president of Ajou University for two years.

 Kim holds four degrees: a bachelor's degree in law from Kookjae University, two master's degrees in administration from Seoul National University and the University of Michigan and a doctorate in administration from the University of Michigan.